 Alternatively the toy or soap embeds can be placed directly in the base of the mould.
 Spritz with alcohol and pour a little soap around it to anchor it.
 Leave a few minutes to set.
 Then spritz the surface and carefully pour warm/warm-hot base over the top and adjust if necessary.
 Allow to cool thoroughly then remove from the mould as usual.

 Another method you may prefer is to pour a couple of millimetres of clear soap into the mould.
 Allow to set and then spritz the embed (or toy) and place onto this base.
 Now carefully pour the rest of the soap around the embed/s and allow to set.

 What do I do with the offcuts and bits I have left after finishing a project?

 Don’t waste them!!
 Depending on the size, they can be embedded into either Melt & Pour Soap or Cold Process Soap to make confetti soap – bright and lovely with contrasting coloured embeds.
 But, mostly soapers tend to want to re-melt them, so seal them into a ziplock bag to keep them fresh and sweat-free and re-melt in your next project.
 There are several full tutorials in the Melt & Pour Soap formulary showing you how to use up bits and pieces of soap.

 Why is there foam or bubbles on the back of the soap after I pour it?

 The other reason is that you poured and/or stirred a little over-enthusiastically.
-Spritz IMMEDIATELY you have poured with Isopropyl Alcohol and instantly the bubbles disappear.
+Spritz IMMEDIATELY with Isopropyl Alcohol once you have poured and instantly the bubbles disappear.
 Don’t sniff the alcohol though – YUK – and don’t worry, the smell dissipates virtually immediately and it can’t be detected in your finished soap.